Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 # Faithful Branding Guidelines
 ### A non-exhaustive handbook to use our branding effectively.

 *Faithful is a community project that's not meant to be taken too seriously.
-Our branding, however, was made with certain goals in mind – so if you're into this sort of thing and want to represent Faithful properly, we'll be extra grateful if you follow these guidelines.*
+Our branding, however, was made with certain goals in mind.
+If you're into this sort of thing and want to represent Faithful properly, we'll be extra grateful if you follow these guidelines.*

 *Do remember that [our license](https://faithfulpack.net/license) still applies when using our branding.
 This means that you cannot use our branding with the intent to confuse users into believing an unofficial project is official.*